 Research by MECAU

-The projects headed by the MECAU staff include:
+The projects led by the MECAU staff include:

 • 2024-2022: Digital Islam across Europe: Understanding Muslims’ Participation in Online Islamic Environments funded within CHANSE - Collaboration of Humanities and Social Sciences in Europe PL: Prof. Frederic Volpi (university of Edinburgh), PI at SGH: prof. SGH dr hab.
 Katarzyna Górak-Sosnowska